Earl4you/earl/README.md

 The value of a variable is set with !
 For example:  21 age ! (stores 21 into variable age) The value of a variable is fetched with @   For example:  age @ (puts the value stored in age on the operand stack)

-Arrays reuse "varies" the syntax but with intervening limits and dimensionality.
+Arrays reuse the "varies." syntax but with intervening limits and dimensionality.
 For example:
-"altitude" 50 50 2 varies.
+"altitude" 50 60 2 varies.
-would define a 2 dimensional array which is 50 by 50 named "altitude".
+would define a 2 dimensional array which is 50 by 60 named "altitude".
 For example to fetch and print the [5, 7] element one could type:
 5 7 age @ %
 Element indexing is zero based.

-The type (long integer or float) of a variable is set each time a value or an element value is stored into it.
+The type (long integer, float, pointer) of a variable is set each time a value or an element value is stored into it.
 (Be careful!)

 The built-in verb "library" expects to find the pointer to a string on to stack.
 That string is taken as the name of a file which is added to a list of library files.
 They are processed repeatedly each time a user verb is defined or a source file is processed.
 User verbs from a library file are compiled only if they are referenced by existing user verbs.